 Federal judge blocks Texas ban of common abortion procedure

-AUSTIN, Texas (AP) — A federal judge has blocked a new Texas law seeking to ban a commonly used second-trimester abortion method.
+AUSTIN, Texas (AP) — A federal judge on Wednesday blocked a new Texas law seeking to ban a commonly used abortion method, the latest in a string of court defeats to the Legislature’s attempts to make getting an abortion as difficult as possible in America’s second most-populous state.